Parker Milner

-Parker Milner (born September 6, 1990) is an American former professional ice hockey goaltender who played in the American Hockey League (AHL).
+Parker Milner (born September 6, 1990) is an American professional ice hockey goaltender, currently with the Washington Capitals of the National Hockey League (NHL).
 Milner had a standout collegiate career with Boston College, winning the NCAA Frozen Four and 2012 NCAA Division I Men's Ice Hockey Tournament finals in Tampa, Florida.
 Boston College coach Jerry York, listed him among elite Boston College goaltenders Scott Clemmensen, Cory Schneider and John Muse.

 Playing career

 Amateur

 Milner first played with the Waterloo Blackhawks in the United States Hockey League.
 He was the Blackhawks Most Improved Player in the 2008–09 season.

 As a junior, playing collegiate hockey with Boston College in the Hockey East, Milner overcame a midseason slump to help his team win the Beanpot trophy.
 He had a 25–5 record and a .931 save percentage during the regular season.
 Milner helped lead his team to a 19-game winning streak including championships at the Beanpot tournament and the 2011-12 National Championship final.

 He was named to the 2012 Hockey East Men's Ice Hockey Tournament all tournament team.
 He was named defensive player of the week February 20, 2012.
 Milner was also named to the 2011 Ice Breaker All-Tournament Team after Boston College won its third Ice Breaker title by defeating North Dakota 6–2 in Grand Forks, North Dakota.